The Where of Teaching and Learning: an ethnographic survey of practices from the field

 The use of “where” is meant to be broad and include many different physical, emotional and other senses.
 “Where” includes: school building and rooms (classrooms, libraries, gymnasiums, computer labs, etc)., virtual sites (websites, Zoom, Teams, etc.), feelings (daydreaming, moods, etc.), memories, and books, films and music (which are often described as moving one to another place).
 We can even be in two “wheres” at once (e.g. in the computer lab and visiting a website or in a Zoom call), but this is just a sample list.
 There are many other “wheres”, and we hope this project helps to reveal them.

 What is going to be done with the research/data once you are done with the study?

-This is the first phase of the project.
-Eventually, we would like to extend the study to include all of British Columbia.
-For now, once the data from the SD 91 study has been gathered, it will be analyzed and connected to existing research and theory in the area of “where” learning and teaching occur.
+Once the data from the SD 57/91 study has been gathered, it will be analyzed and connected to existing research and theory in the area of “where” learning and teaching occur.
 Two papers will be developed.
 One will be a scholarly paper, which will be submitted to an academic journal and conference, and the other will be directly towards practitioners and published in a local teacher journal and presented at a B.C. teacher conference.
-SD 91 will also be contacted about hosting a presentation.
-If you wish to stay involved with WoTL, you can 1) follow us on social media (see Quick Links) or 2) indicate interest in the Online Survey (you are asked to provide an email address if you wish to stay informed).
+If you wish to stay involved with WoTL, you can indicate interest in the Online Survey (you are asked to provide an email address, if you wish to stay informed).